ACl365/england-environmental-justice-analysis/README.md

 Contributing
 Contributions are welcome.
 Please refer to CONTRIBUTING.md and adhere to the CODE_OF_CONDUCT.md.

-Licence
+License
-This project is licensed under the MIT Licence - see the LICENSE.txt file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.
 (Ensure you add a LICENSE file)

 Author
 Alexander Clarke